deployd/docs/docs/users/creating-user-collections.md

 # User Collection

 A User Collection extends a [Collection](/..data/creating-collections.md), adding the functionality needed to authenticate users with your app.
+You can create one by choosing "User Collection" when adding a Resource.

 ## Properties